ICBC logo

 You'll need to turn in your out-of-province licence.
 If your current driver's licence isn't in English, you'll need to provide a translation — by an ICBC-approved translator.
 Pick up the translation forms at any driver licensing office.

 You may need to complete a knowledge test, vision screening and a road test in order to get your licence.
 If you need a road test, you'll need to make an appointment.
-If you are from a jurisdiction that has a reciprocal licence exchange agreement with B.C., you can usually exchange your licence the same day.
+If you're moving from outside Canada and are from a jurisdiction where B.C. has waived knowledge and road test requirements, you can usually exchange your licence the same day.
 Knowledge and road testing may not be required.

 If you want to find out about driver licence fees, go to icbc.com.